 Benefits for behavior therapy for ADHD

-Behavior therapy is developed specific to the individual and can be tailored to personalised and specific goals.
+Behavior therapy is developed specific to the individual and can be tailored to personalized and specific goals.
 Helping the child or adolescent develop self-awareness and address specific behavior problems is possible during individualized treatment sessions.